bluefishforsale/alert-exec/tskiens_exec-alerts/documentation.md

   ### Polling
   1. Poller thread is forever running
-  1. Poller thread knows about three queues all sharing a numeric ID
+  1. Each poller thread knows about all three queues.
+Each sharing a numeric ID.
   1. Thread iterates over the poll queue once, then waits
   1. Gets an Alert from global queues dict, key poll{N:03}
   1. Respect intervalSecs in the item, and only poll if it's time